 In 1801 the population of the parish of East Meon was 1,061.
 (This figure includes both East Meon and the surrounding hamlets.
 The population of East Meon itself was several hundred).
 By 1851 it had increased substantially to 1,543.
 However in the late 19th century the population of East Meon and its hamlets declined slightly.
 In 1901 it stood at 1,533.

 During the 18th century and the early 19th century there was a workhouse in East Meon where the poor were put to work.
 However in 1834 the law was changed to make conditions in workhouses much more austere.
 New ones were built and workhouse in Petersfield replaced the one in East Meon.

 In 1845 a national (Church of England) school was built in East Meon and in 1863 almshouses were built in East Meon by Mrs Forbes.

 For centuries a fair was held at East Meon.
 (A fair was like a market but it was held only once a year and it attracted buyers and sellers from a wide area).
 However the East Meon fair petered out at the end of the 19th century.

 On 21 February 1920 a man named Harry Silvester discovered the body of a naked man lying in a field beside the Petersfield to Winchester Road.
 The man's identity was never found.

 Leydene House was built in 1924.
 In 1949 the admiralty bought it and turned it into HMS Mercury.
 In 1927 the Court House was restored.
 Then in the 1950s to prevent flooding the council deepened the river and concreted its bed.
 The bridges were raised.
 East Meon village hall officially opened on 8 February 1975.

 In the 1960s East Meon and it surrounding area grew rapidly as many commuters went to live there.
 By 1970 the East Meon area had a population of about 1,725.
 East Meon itself had a population of around 800.
-Today the population of East Meon itself is about 1200.
+Today the population of East Meon itself is nearly 1200.

 East Meon Website